OlgaChernytska/Catcher-Reinforcement-Learning/README.md

 Algorithm:
 1) Create network architecture and initialize weights.
 Number of input neurones is equal to dimensionality of state vector plus dimensionality of action set.
-There are is one output neurones.
-It outputs q-value.
-This is regression problem, so mean squared loss should be used.
+There is one output neuron with is q-value.
+This is regression problem, so mean squared error should be used as cost function.
 2) Initialize memory array to store state, action, reward and next state, initialize its size - B. Network will be trained using batches of size B.
 3) Loop until convergence:
 2.1) Play B states until memory array is full.
 Store state, action, reward and next state in the memory array.